amirmasoudabdol/Bilbo/docs/research-workflow.md

   <img src="/figures/research-workflow-initial-stage.png" width="30%" align="right">
 </picture>

-As discussed in the [Introduction](/introduction.md) section, a research starts by initializing the Experiment Setup and thereafter preparation of the Experiment which consists of generating data, calculating statistics, running tests, calculating effects, etc.
+As discussed in the [Introduction](/introduction.md) section, research starts by initializing the Experiment Setup and thereafter preparation of the Experiment which consists of generating data, calculating statistics, running tests, calculating effects, etc.

 When the Experiment is fully initialized, the Researcher is able to asses the quality of results, and select her preferred outcome among all available outcome variables across all conditions and dependent variables.
 This is beingdone during the first selection stage, **Initial Selection**.
 At this stage, the Researcher can query all available outcomes using specific set of rules.
 For example, by using `["sig", "min(pvalue)"]` [Policy](/decision-strategies.md#policies), she will seek an outcome with minimum *p*-value between those that are significant.